Unlimited English 7-Day Trial

 What You Get With Your Lessons

-- Listening practice with an audio lesson (Daily English = 20 minutes, Cultural English = 30 minutes)
+- Listening practice with an audio lesson (20 minutes Daily English, 30 minutes Cultural English)

-- Complete Transcript of every word we say so you can really understand the new words and terms
+- Complete Transcript of every word we say so you can really understand the new words, idioms, and phrasal verbs

 - A full Glossary with definitions and new sample sentences to help you apply what you learn